shaunlebron/Fun2D/README.md

 saved as "game.lua".
 This file, along with the custom Lua files found in the "common" directory, are then fed into the Love2D executable to run the game.

+The editor was made portable with Xenocode Postbuild.

 ## Creating an image

 You can create and preview images from the editor: